huggingface/blog/deepspeed-to-fsdp-and-back.md

 It looked as though scaling the learning rate had indeed helped improve the reproducibility between the two frameworks!
 However, our next experiment debunked this hypothesis.

-After setting both FSDP and DeepSpeed to a higher learning rate (`1e-5` from `1e-6` initially), and we observed similar loss and gradient norm characteristics, shown in Figure 3:
+After setting both FSDP and DeepSpeed to a higher learning rate (`1e-5` from `1e-6` initially), we observed similar loss and gradient norm characteristics, shown in Figure 3:

 ## The Investigation Unfolds: Precision Matters

-Inside the `DeepSpeed` codebase, specifically, in the implementation of `DeepSpeedZeroOptimizer_Stage3` (as the name implies, what handles doing Stage 3 optimizer sharding), we noticed that the `trainable_param_groups` (the parameter groups being trained on) pass through an internal `_setup_for_real_optimizer` function call, which calls another function called `_create_fp32_partitions`.
+Inside the `DeepSpeed` codebase, specifically, in the implementation of `DeepSpeedZeroOptimizer_Stage3` (as the name implies, what handles doing Stage 3 optimizer sharding), we noticed that the `trainable_param_groups`, the parameter groups being trained on, pass through an internal `_setup_for_real_optimizer` function call, which calls another function called `_create_fp32_partitions`.

-Essentially `DeepSpeed` was performing upcasting from `bf16` to `fp32` internally, and it always kept the master weights in `fp32` (full precision) *by design*.
+This function was upcasting from `bf16` to `fp32` (full precision) internally, and it always kept the master weights in  `fp32` *by design*.
 This upcasting meant that the optimizer could converge at learning rates that struggled in lower precisions.
-In Figure 1, the FSDP was not coverging with `1e-6`, and was just a coincidence that bumping up the learning rate to
-`4e-6` (4x) just happened to be sufficient for converging, as show in in Figure 2.
+In Figure 1, FSDP was not converging with `1e-6`, and it was just a coincidence that bumping up the learning rate to `4e-6` (4x) just happened to be sufficient for converging, as shown in Figure 2.

 The crux of the issue is how these two frameworks handle training on and utilizing lower precisions.

 During distributed training, before the model and optimizer parameters are split across GPUs they are first "flattened" to a one-dimensional `torch.Tensor` (or, a list).
 FSDP and DeepSpeed use different `dtype`s for these "flattened" parameters which has ramifications for PyTorch Optimizers.
-Table 1 outlines the processes for both frameworks; the "Local" column indicates if the process occurring per-GPU, therefore the memory overhead from upcasting is amortized by the number of GPUs.
+Table 1 outlines the processes for both frameworks.
+The "Local" column indicates if the process occurs per-GPU, and therefore the memory overhead from upcasting is amortized by the number of GPUs.

 | **Process**                                                                              | **Local?** | **Framework**     | **Details**                                                                                                                                                                |